hoyoul/.emacs.d/README.md

 - rainbow make parenthese colored.
 - highlight make more bright parenthese on cursor.
 - if u use them, turn on them.

+* org-roam
+- store notes to dropbox for me.

+* undo tree
+- it shows undo history to tree style